joshuasundance-swca/ai_changelog/README.md

 ## TODO

 - Testing
-- Customization / parameterization
-- Integration with LangChain Hub
+- More robust chains for non-OpenAI LLMs
-- Published GitHub action(s)
+-